Details about map content are available here Click on the map dots to view record details.

 single or in groups, troops, or fairy rings in woods on ground, "particularly where there are thick accumulations of fallen twigs and other debris", (Arora), in arcs, subcespitose [more or less in tufts], gregarious, or single, under conifers in needle duff or under brush (Rubus, Holodiscus) in leaves, (Isaacs), gregarious in litter of Sequoia, Pinus (pine), Quercus (oak), rarely Cupressus (cypress) and other trees, usually in deep woods, (Kerrigan(1) for California), low elevation, conifer duff (Chariton), one of the relatively few Agaricus species found under redwood, in California also occasionally found with Cupressus macrocarpa (Monterey cypress) and C. abramsii (Santa Cruz cypress), but north of California occurs with other conifers and may occasionally be found under hardwoods, (Kerrigan(2))

-Agaricus 'praeclaresquamosus' lacks the pinkish tints and markedly solid flesh of A. hondensis, and flesh in the extreme base of the stem stains a brighter yellow when cut or crushed, (Trudell), like A. campestris or A. bisporus somewhat, but A. hondensis has prominent ring, and unpleasant odor when flesh of stem base is crushed; A. crassistipus has flesh that turns orange to wine color with nitric acid or alpha naphthol, (bicolored flesh, first yellow then wine-colored), stem short for breadth of cap, massively club-shaped, ring recumbent never flaring, gills grayish then reddish brown; A. haemorrhoidarius stains red and has a pleasant odor; like A. silvicola if pallid, but A. silvicola has almond odor; A. californicus is smaller with gray-brown fibrils on inrolled cap
+Agaricus subrufescentoides can be visually similar to A. hondensis when the latter is brown - A. subrufescentoides "may be less robust, sometimes approaching a small, even gracile stature, and has longer and broader spores", (Kerrigan(3)).
+Agaricus moelleri group lacks the pinkish tints and markedly solid flesh of A. hondensis, and the flesh in the extreme base of the stem stains a brighter yellow when cut or crushed, (Trudell).
+Agaricus campestris and Agaricus bisporus are somewhat similar, but A. hondensis has a prominent ring and an unpleasant odor when the flesh of the stem base is crushed.
+Agaricus ''crassistipus'' has flesh that turns orange to wine color with nitric acid or alpha naphthol, (bicolored flesh, first yellow then wine-colored), a stem that is short for the breadth of the cap and massively club-shaped, a ring that is recumbent never flaring, and gills that are grayish then reddish brown.
+Agaricus haemorrhoidarius stains red and has a pleasant odor.
+Agaricus silvicola is similar if pallid, but A. silvicola has an almond odor.
+Agaricus californicus (from CA) is smaller with gray-brown fibrils on the inrolled cap.
+See also SIMILAR section of Agaricus subrufescens and Agaricus subrutilescens.

 Recommended citation: Author, Date.
 Page title.
 In Klinkenberg, Brian.
 (Editor) 2020.
 E-Flora BC: